HTTPArchive/almanac.httparchive.org/sql/2020/03_Markup/README.md

 ## Testing

-Most custom metrics are not available at the moment.
 For testing I change the start of the function and hard code some random data. e.g.

 ```
 var result = {};